lermert/ants_2/README.md

 # ants_2
-Download, process and correlate continuous data
+Download, process and correlate continuous seismic data

-# Info on usage
+# Documentation
 Information on usage can be found in the ants-doc.tar archive.
 After installation (see below), start with ants_quickstart.pdf.

 # Dependencies